 ENTRY TAGS

-Try to get some entry tags in advance, but most societies should furnish some at their shows.
-For local shows, you usually do not need to fill in the bottom portion of the tag, only the top portion.
+Try to get some entry tags in advance, but most rose societies should furnish some at their rose shows.
+For local rose shows, you usually do not need to fill in the bottom portion of the tag, only the top portion.
 But, read the show schedule because you never know what each show will require.
-Put your name and address on the entry tags the night before each show.
+Put your name and address on the entry tags the night before each rose show.
 This is a tremendous time saver.
 You could also attach the rubber bands to the entry tags ahead of time.

 RUBBER BANDS